coronel08/my-notes/notes/docs/aws.md

     * Events - send notifications can schedule on a CRON or event pattern.
         * EventBridge - evolution of Cloudwatch events, can work with Zendesk, DataDog, Etc
     * Alarm - triggers notifications for any metric
-* Cloudtrail - Log of all actions and API calls taking place in AWS
+* Cloudtrail - Log of all actions and API calls taking place in AWS by a user, role, or an AWS Service
+* AWS Config - continually audit, monitor for compliance, or vulnerabilities in AWS.Helps with compliance auditing, security analysis, change management, and troubleshooting.
 * X-Ray - troubleshooting application performance and errors, must import the AWS X-Ray SDK and install X-Ray daemon to enable it
     * Tracing - end to end way to follow requests
         * Segments/SubSegments - details on app/service